 Always read and follow label directions, wear recommended protective clothing and avoid contact with non-target plants.
-The label directions will list plants controlled, areas where the herbicide can be used, and application methods.
+The label directions will list plants controlled, areas where the herbicide can be used and application methods.

 Two common active ingredients found in brush killer herbicides are glyphosate and triclopyr.

 Before you purchase a brush herbicide, read the label to verify that the product is labeled for your site and will control the plants you want to eliminate.

-Finally, even after treatment with an herbicide, re-sprouting and seedling emergence may continue for years.
+Even after treatment with an herbicide, re-sprouting and seedling emergence may continue for years.
 Monitor sites for re-growth annually and retreat accordingly.

 CAUTION: Mention of a pesticide or use of a pesticide label is for educational purposes only.
 Always follow the pesticide label directions attached to the pesticide container you are using.
+Be sure that the area you wish to treat is listed on the label of the pesticide you intend to use.
 Remember, the label is the law.

 Many woody plants have multiple effective options for control.
 The Invasive Plant Control Database is a great resource for identifying control methods that fit your location, season, and even your level of expertise.